 My eyes lit up at the ‘BYOB’ detail on my ticket for the Mareel venue.
-On arrival I handed over my crate of cider to be stored in a booze-room, and was given a numbered ticket in exchange.
+On arrival I handed over my crate of cider to be stored in an alcohol version of a cloakroom, and was given a numbered ticket in exchange.

-Every thirty minutes I queued for no more than a minute to request, “can I have one can from number 120 please?”.
+Every thirty minutes I queued for no more than a minute to ask, “can I have one can from number 120 please?”.

 The entertainment for the duration includes live music and ceilidh dancing, interspersed with antics from the forty-five squads who hop, skip and drink between the halls in random / rude / ridiculous costumes, performing comedic routines choreographed by the squad themselves.